ChaitanyaYeole02/self-driving-cars-specialization/README.md

 # Self Driving-Cars Specialization on Coursera

 ## Introduction
 This repo contains all my code base for the courses under the Self-Driving Cars Specialization.
-[Self-Driving Cars Specializatio on Coursera](https://www.coursera.org/specializations/self-driving-cars).
+[Self-Driving Cars Specialization on Coursera](https://www.coursera.org/specializations/self-driving-cars).

 ## Programming Assignments and Quizzes